Million Dollar Mermaid (1952)

 We start with a view of the Hippodrome before a spotlight picks out Annette in a sparkling gold bodysuit and crown atop the hydraulic lift.
 (MGM got its money’s worth out of its giant tank with its 50 foot hydraulic lift, geysers, pyrotechnics, and other special effects on this film.
 For more on the tank, read my post on Esther Williams.)

 She was supposed to do a swan dive into the tank below.
-She writes in her autobiography that when the lift shuddered to a stop, she felt a sudden onslaught of vertigo.
+She writes in The Million Dollar Mermaid that when the lift shuddered to a stop, she felt a sudden onslaught of vertigo.
 Her ear drums had been ruptured so many times from all of her underwater exploits that her equilibrium was gone.
 Fifty feet in the air, perched on a tiny Lucite disk attached to the lift, she suddenly couldn’t tell if she was leaning or straight.
 She froze.
 Berkeley yelled: “We’re waiting, Esther!
 Jump!”
 (219).

 She “forced a smile for the camera” (219) and dove.
 On her way down, she realized that something horrible was about to happen.
 The crown on top of her head was made of aluminum–no big deal when doing shallow dives and frolicking in the water, but incredibly dangerous on a stunt like this.
 When her head hit the water, the crown snapped her head back, she heard something pop in her neck, and she knew she was in bad shape.